MTA seeks fare and toll hikes by September

 Patel and Finance Committee Chairman Neal Zuckerman said the plan will place the MTA on track to returning to the practice of raising fare and toll revenue about 4 percent every two years through increases.

-Both pointed out that there had not been fare increase since 2019, though tolls did go up in 2021.
-Zuckerman said given facts such as inflation and projected wage increases, the hikes are reasonable ones.
+Both pointed out that there has not been a fare increase since 2019, though tolls did go up in 2021.
+Zuckerman said that given facts such as inflation and projected wage increases, the hikes are reasonable ones.

 “We need to do this,” he said.

-A number of number of ridership advocacy organizations that had been opposing fare increases hadn’t weighed in on the proposals as of Monday evening,
+A number of ridership advocacy organizations that had been opposing fare increases hadn’t weighed in on the proposals as of Monday evening,

-Charlton D’souza, president of Passengers United, made his disapproval known in an emailed press release.
+Charlton D’souza, president of Passengers United, made his disapproval known in an emailed press release and phone call.

-“We at Passengers United feel that the base fare of 2.75 should be kept for local buses and subways,” D’souza said.
+“We at Passengers United feel that the base fare of 2.75 should be kept for local buses and subways,” D’souza said in the email.
 “The express bus fare should be $4 instead of $7 to fill up seats on empty express buses.”

 D’souza also said the proposed peak fare of $7 for city residents is too expensive for a LIRR City Ticket and should be kept at $5.